Cyclopentadienylthallium: Preparation and structure

+A wide variety of thallium salts can substitute for the sulfate, with thallous iodide being the notable exception.

 The compound adopts a polymeric structure, consisting of infinite chains of bent metallocenes.
 The Tl---Tl---Tl angles are 130°.
 Upon sublimation, the polymer cracks into monomers of C_{5v} symmetry.

 Applications

 Compared to other cyclopentadienyl (Cp) transfer reagents, such as cyclopentadienyl sodium, CpMgBr and Cp_{2}Mg, cyclopentadienylthallium is less air sensitive.
 It is also much less of a reducing agent.